 The Diocese purchased a nearby former church building from the Lutheran Synod and sold the original Holy Cross building to the Layman’s Evangelical Fellowship.
 In December, 2004, Holy Cross moved into this “new” building at our current location.
 The first service in the new building was on 3 Advent, December 12, 2004.
 Holy Cross continued to grow.
 In 2006, after almost 50 years as a Mission, Holy Cross petitioned for Parish status, which was granted at the Diocesan Convention in October, 2007.
 In May 2008, Fr.
 John Henry accepted a call to Albany, New York, and Pastor Karen left Holy Cross in June 2008.

 The Rev. Dr. Ray Babin served as Interim Rector while a search committee was formed and worked through the process of finding a new Rector.
-Late in 2009, The Rev. Ann Webber was called as the first Rector of Holy Cross, and began her ministry on January 1, 2010 and concluded her ministry with us on 30th june 2018.
-We are now in a consultation period with visiting preachers.
-Our services continue as normal.
+Late in 2009, The Rev. Ann Webber was called as the first Rector of Holy Cross, and began her ministry on January 1, 2010 and concluded her ministry with us on 30th June 2018.